Skip to content

 You may also get jumpy, being more reactive to movement or sounds.

 Again, it’s not uncommon to feel somewhat paranoid.
 You might be used to it.
 But if that feeling gets more extreme than you can manage, it’s possible you’re greening out.
+Recognizing marijuana abuse as a significant issue affecting your health and well-being is crucial for seeking help and starting a recovery journey.

 4) Anxiety

 A lot of people use cannabis to combat anxiety, be it isolated or chronic.
 But anxiety and weed are a balancing act.
-Low, careful doses of THC help anxiety, but high doses of THC may lead to anxiety.
+Low, careful doses of THC help anxiety, but high doses of THC may lead to anxiety

 Some chemovars just make you feel anxious.
 But again, it's about the degree.
 If you feel extremely nervous after consuming a lot of weed, cut yourself off right away.